-a.
-Objective #1: The University strategically manages its recruitment and retention goals.

-- (1.)
-Key Performance Indicator: A comprehensive enrollment management plan establishes criteria for goals related to the overall recruitment and retention of students within the context of TTUS goals. - > Target: AY 2011-2012-An enrollment management plan is implemented. - b.
+- a.
+Objective #1: The University strategically manages its recruitment and retention goals. - (1.)
+Key Performance Indicator: A comprehensive enrollment management plan establishes criteria for goals related to the overall recruitment and retention of students within the context of TTUS goals. - ➤ Target: AY 2011-2012: An enrollment management plan is implemented. - Target: The enrollment management plan is evaluated in relation to predictive modeling annually with the projection of incoming enrollment and retention indicators. - b.
 Objective #2: The University recruits students in accordance with goals established in support of Texas Tech University System (TTUS) goals. - (1.)
+Key Performance Indicator: The University achieves fall head-count enrollments as established by TTUS. - > Targets:

+• Fall 2012: 7,325

+• Fall 2015: 8,750
-Key Performance Indicator: The University achieves fall head-count enrollments as established by TTUS. - > Targets: - Fall 2012: 7,325 - Fall 2015: 8,363 - Fall 2020: 10,000 - (2.)
-Key Performance Indicator: Graduate programs of study contribute to institutional growth. - > Targets: - Fall 2012: Graduate student enrollment is 12% of total enrollment. - Fall 2015: Graduate student enrollment is 15% of total enrollment. - Fall 2020: Graduate student enrollment is 18% of total enrollment.

-c.
-Objective #3: Students are retained through their academic careers and to graduation.

-- (1.)
-Key Performance Indicator: First-year to second-year retention rates progress to meet or exceed the in-state peer group average.
+Fall 2020: 10,000

+- (2.)
+Key Performance Indicator: Graduate programs of study contribute to institutional growth. - > Targets: - Fall 2012: Graduate student enrollment is 12% of total enrollment. - Fall 2015: Graduate student enrollment is 15% of total enrollment. - Fall 2020: Graduate student enrollment is 20% of total enrollment without dual credit (15% of total enrollment with dual credit). - c.
+Objective #3: Students are retained through their academic careers and to graduation. - (1.)
+Key Performance Indicator: First-year to second-year retention rates progress to meet or exceed the in-state peer group average. - Targets:
-- ➤ Targets:

-- Fall 2012: 64%
+Fall 2012: 64%

-- Fall 2015: 66%
+• Fall 2015: 66%

-- Fall 2020: 70%
+Fall 2020: 70%